BasicPrimitives/javascript/samples/HighlightTemplate.md

 # Highlight template

-Highlight element is templated as well, so it can be customized with `highlightTemplate` property of `TemplateConfig` options class.
-The control's `onHighlightRender` event is called in order to provide possibility to reference HTML elements in highlight template and populate them with context specific data.
-See example and reference for details about event arguments.
+The component can customize the highlight frame as well.
+By default, it is a regular `div` element sized and placed into position, having custom properties.
+Use the `highlightTemplate` property of the `TemplateConfig` configuration class.
+The control calls the `onHighlightRender` event every time it renders the highlight template.
+You get the reference to the DOM element and the highlighted item of the diagram to populate them with context specific data.
+See the example and reference for details about event arguments.

 [JavaScript](javascript.controls/CaseHighlightTemplate.html)